 Place the garment flat on the bottom plate of the machine and warm the material a bit.
 Lower the handle to close the press and let it rest on the garment for a minimum of five seconds.
 Lift the handle to open the press then make sure the shirt is face down before laying the transfer paper on it.

-Firmly lower the handle and ensure it is locked in place and set the timer in accordance to the timing guidelines of the transfer paper you are making use of.
+Firmly lower the handle, ensure it is locked in place and set the timer in accordance to the timing guidelines of the transfer paper you are making use of.

 Once the time is up, raise the handle and remove the transfer paper from the cloth.
 Allow the print to set for about 24 hours before washing your shirt.

-Asides using inkjet or laser printed designs, you can also use CAD cut vinyl for the T-Shirt design.
+Aside from using inkjet or laser-printed designs, you can also use CAD cut vinyl for the T-shirt design.

 #3 – Screen Printing